Legislation exists at a particular place and time and for a particular purpose. Here we will explore the time elements of legislation and discuss:

 - Obsolescence (lack of practical effect)

-Generally, if repealed, the law ceases to have effect as of the date of the repeal.
-It may still be enforced if the law was broken prior to effective repeal, and genrally repeals are not retrospective.
+Generally, if repealed, the law ceases to affect as of the date of the repeal.
+It may still be enforced if the law was broken before effective repeal, and generally, repeals are not retrospective.

 Prospectivity & Retrospectivity

 Generally, legislation is prospective – it applies from the point it is made forward.
 It looks to the future, not to the past.

 Retrospectivity is backward-facing legislation and is generally prohibited under the US Constitution.
 It is unfair to penalize someone for something that was not illegal at the time it was done.
 The principal purpose of regulation is to regulate human conduct, and retrospective laws do not do that.
 The precedence of retrospectivity creates uncertainly in that we cannot make rational decisions based on current law if there is a retrospective approach.

 There are three ways to classify backward-facing legislation:

 - retroactive (looks to past and has a past effect)

 - retrospective (looks to past but affects the future)

 - legislation interfering with existing rights (has a substantial impact on current activity)